nowei/advent-of-code/2022/README.md

 day 03 - Checking set intersections of half strings; then checking set intersections of 3 strings

 day 04 - Checking int range containment; then checking int range overlap

+day 05 - Rebuild board, then move via pop and push one at a time in order; move slices around (Simulation)